DmitriiSer/Lister/README.md

 ##### Main specifications:
   - [x] *All the lists are stored on a server*
-  - [ ] ~~TODO: Fast syncronization between all the devices~~
+  - [ ] ~~TODO: Fast synchronization between all the devices~~

 ##### Tech:
 Lister uses a number of open source projects to work properly:
 - [AngularJS] - HTML enhanced for web apps!
 - [Bootstrap](http://getbootstrap.com/) - Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web
-- [Ionic](http://ionicframework.com) - Ionic is the beautiful. open source front-end SDK for developing hybrid mobile apps with web technologies
+- [Ionic](http://ionicframework.com) - Ionic is the beautiful, open source front-end SDK for developing hybrid mobile apps with web technologies
 - [Font Awesome Icons](https://fortawesome.github.io/Font-Awesome/icons/) - The complete set of 605 icons in Font Awesome 4.5.0
 - [UI Bootstrap](https://angular-ui.github.io/bootstrap/) - Bootstrap components written in pure [AngularJS] by the [AngularUI Team](http://angular-ui.github.io/)
 - [Velocity.js](http://julian.com/research/velocity/) - Accelerated JavaScript animation
 - [textarea-caret-position](https://github.com/component/textarea-caret-position) - Get the top and left coordinates of the caret in a [textarea] or [input type="text"], in pixels
 - [SHA-3](https://code.google.com/p/crypto-js/#SHA-3) - SHA-3 is the winner of a five-year competition to select a new cryptographic hash algorithm where 64 competing designs were evaluated

 And of course **Lister** itself is open source with a [public repository](https://github.com/DmitriiSer/Lister) on GitHub.
 ##### TODO:
 - [ ] ISSUE: Scrolling textarea doesn't scroll checkboxes in list editor
 - [ ] IMPROVEMENT: Create a toolbar in the list editor